Which medications can relieve allergic rhinitis?

 - Steroids (corticosteroids)

 - Decongestant nasal drops and sprays

 Steroid sprays or newer generation antihistamines are usually the treatments of first choice.
 Many antihistamines and some steroid sprays are available from pharmacies without a prescription.
-But most steroid sprays are only available on prescription.
+Higher-dose steroid sprays have to be prescribed by a doctor, though.

-If something triggers an allergic reaction in your body, your immune system releases histamine.
-Histamine causes allergy symptoms like sneezing, watery eyes and skin rashes.
-Antihistamines block the action of histamine.
-To treat allergic rhinitis, they can be used in the form of tablets or nasal sprays.
+If something triggers an allergic reaction in your body, your immune system releases a chemical messenger called histamine.
+Histamine causes allergy symptoms like sneezing, watery eyes and rashes.
+Antihistamines suppress this effect.
+When treating allergic rhinitis, antihistamines can be used in the form of tablets or nasal sprays.
 Tablets start working within one hour, and nasal sprays start working within 15 minutes.

 Research has shown that tablets and nasal sprays can both provide relief.
 They are usually well tolerated.
 The most common side effects of tablets are tiredness and headaches.
-Newer generation antihistamines work in a similar way to older ones, but they have fewer side effects.
-For instance, they are a lot less likely to make you feel tired, which can make a big difference if you have to drive a car or do other activities that require concentration.
-For this reason, older (“first-generation”) antihistamines are generally no longer recommended.
+They can make it more difficult to drive a car and do other activities.
+How tired you feel may also depend on the specific medication.
+So it's important to follow the instructions in the package insert and find out about the various kinds of medications beforehand.
 Nasal sprays can leave a bitter taste in your mouth.

 Leukotriene receptor antagonists

 These medications block the action of leukotrienes.
 Leukotrienes are chemical messengers that play an important role in the inflammatory response that happens in the airways.
 In addition to relieving asthma symptoms, they can also relieve the symptoms caused by hay fever – but not as well as antihistamine or steroid nasal sprays do.
 Leukotriene receptor antagonists are usually well tolerated.
 Sometimes they cause temporary side effects such as tiredness or headaches.